The Start of the Prepaid Phonecard Industry in America and My Involvement with It

 Four years later ...
 Span's sales team in Hawaii would total more than 5,000 people.
 Span's group

-would sell over 20 million dollars of phone cards.
+would sell hundreds of thousands of phone cards.
 GTE Hawaiian Tel would radically lower their

 in-state calling rates, because of the amount of business we took from them via this new technology.